colemalphrus/csv2dictionary/README.md

 # timeconMT
-A simple time conversion by Malphrus Tech
+A conversion from csv file to dictionary by Malphrus Tech

 ## Usage